1-pdr. (0.45 kg) [1.46" (37 mm)] Marks 1 through 15

-The list of 1-pdr. guns is something of a jumble, several manufacturers built weapons of this type which were adopted by the USN and the USN built their own types.
+1-pdr. guns were in use by many nations at the end of the 1890s, including the United States of America.
+The list of 1-pdr. guns that served in the USN is something of a jumble, as several manufacturers built weapons of this type which were adopted by the USN and the USN built their own types.
 As the USN assigned its own Mark and Mod numbers to these weapons which rarely matched the Mark and Mod numbers assigned by the manufacturers and which were embossed on the weapons, there is always confusion as to which gun a Mark number is describing.

 Mark 2 was a Driggs-Schroeder heavy Mark 1.
 Mark 3 was the Hotchkiss heavy, long Mark 1 gun.
 Mark 4 was the Driggs-Schroeder heavy, long Mark 2.
 Mark 5 was the Hotchkiss heavy Mark 2.